josuelima/sped_schema/README.md

 # SPED Schema

+** This repository contains the implementation of the Brazilian Public Digital Bookkeeping System projects specification in SQL.
+Due to its size and complexity, developers need to read lots of specifications and user guides to create or maintain these schemas in their systems.
+This repository aims to easy this process by grouping and maintaining all these schemas. **

 Este repositório reune o esquema SQL para os projetos do Sistema Público de Escritução Digital da Receita Federal do Brasil.
 [http://www1.receita.fazenda.gov.br/sped](http://www1.receita.fazenda.gov.br/sped)